The Hudson Brothers: 1965–1972: Formation and early singles

 The Hudson Brothers had their beginnings as a trio composed of teenage brothers Bill, Mark and Brett Hudson in the early 1960s.
 The three brothers had been raised in Portland, Oregon, by their Italian American mother who was also a singer and encouraged the boys to play music.
 Early on, the three brothers had formed a band known as the My Sirs.

-After winning several local "battle of the bands"-type contest, the group recorded several songs at a local recording studio, where they received the attention of a local promoter, who offered them a contract promoting Chrysler automobiles.
+After winning several local "battle of the bands"-type contests, the group recorded several songs at a local recording studio, where they received the attention of a local promoter, who offered them a contract promoting Chrysler automobiles.
 They were subsequently renamed The New Yorkers, after the Chrysler model of the same name.
 In early 1967, their song "Things Are Changin'" was issued on a promotional-only 45 for the Chrysler 1967 Go Show (b/w a song by another group, the Fury 4), after which they signed with Scepter.
 Their first Scepter 45 was issued in the spring of 1967, "When I'm Gone" b/w "You're Not My Girl" (SCE-12190) on Scepter Records, which became a radio hit in the Pacific Northwest.
 This was followed in August 1967 with the single "Seeds of Spring" b/w "Mr. Kirby" (SCE-12199).
 The B-side was favored by DJs and became a top 10 hit in the Portland area and did well in other regional markets but did not chart nationally.
 Their final Scepter 45 was "Show Me the Way to Love" b/w "Again" (SCE-12207) in autumn, 1967.
 To support the singles, the group toured with several popular music acts, such as Buffalo Springfield, The Supremes, Johnny Nash, and The Buckinghams.
 By October 1968, The New Yorkers had switched to Jerry Dennon's Pacific Northwest label Jerden Records and issued "Adrianne" (#906), following that up with "Land of Ur" (#908) in March 1969.
 Later in 1969 The New Yorkers also recorded the Harry Nilsson song "I Guess the Lord Must Be in New York City" (#32569) for Decca Records.
 The Scepter and Jerden recordings, excluding "You're Not My Girl" but including the previously unissued "Lazy Meadow," were included on the 1978 "cash-in" album, TV's The Hudson Brothers, issued on the First American label.
 (The New Yorkers, which recorded "Lonely" for Warner Bros. is not the same group.)